romebell/SEI1019/javascript/js-tdd-intro.md

 ### Usage of Assert

-In WDI, we'll start off writing assert tests for you.
+In SEI, we'll start off writing assert tests for you.
 Later, you'll write your own tests.

 Finally, when testing in Express, we'll work with more powerful testing frameworks.